5 Things You Need to Know Before Investing in a Chick-fil-A Franchise

 Chick-fil-A wants more control than other fast food restaurants.

 So, if you have the intention of buying a franchise you can later sell, Chick-fil-A isn't for you.

 Chick-fil-A pays every startup cost.

-If you've started to wonder why anyone would consider purchasing a Chick-fil-A franchise, then this is a powerful reason.
+If you've started to wonder why anyone would consider purchasing a Chick-fil-A franchise, given all of the considerable hurdles, then this is a powerful reason.
 Because Chick-fil-A wants to maintain ownership of the franchise, the company chooses the location, buys the real estate, constructs the restaurant and purchases the equipment.

 All you have to pay is a $10,000 franchise fee.

 Chick-fil-A's impossibly low price tag helps make it accessible, even despite its irregular business model and low acceptance rates, and it's part of what makes it so successful.